 There are many different ways you can Achieve More through your career.
 Following graduation you’ll be able to identify and study in an area where you’d like to develop.
 You can choose from over 40 professional specialities and here are some of the options available to you:

 Preventing and detecting crime, you'll provide the first line service to the community and respond to calls for assistance from the public.
-As a Transit officer, you’ll focus on the metropolitan transit system.
+As a Transit Officer, you'll focus on the metropolitan transit system.
 To hear what it is like, click here.

 Attending crime scenes and conducting investigations into reported crime, you'll detect and report or arrest offenders and present evidence to court.
 With a sound knowledge of criminal law and procedures, CIB Investigators are able to communicate with people at all levels.